The Google Agent Rank Patent

 I originally wrote the following article 6 years ago, and it was published on Search Engine Land on February 9th, 2007.
 At the time, I wasn’t sure if we would ever see Google find a way to meld together ranking signals from PageRank and Information Retrieval with relevance signals from authors and publishers and commentators and editors and advertisers.

-There’s been a lot of discussions recently about something being referred to as Author Rank with the launch of Google Plus.
+There have been many discussions recently about something being referred to as Author Rank with the launch of Google Plus.
 The Agent Rank patent itself was granted by the USPTO on July 21, 2009.
-Two continuation versions of the patent were also filed by Google since then, with one stressing the portability of reputation scores for agents, and the other pointing out that not all endorsements from Agents are equal.
+Two continuation versions of the patent have also been filed by Google since then, with one stressing the portability of reputation scores for agents, and the other pointing out that not all endorsements from Agents are equal.

-I hope that we never do see an “Author Rank,” but would prefer the Agent Rank described in the first patent, where the reputation scores of all of the people who put together the content of a page played a role in the ranking of that page.
+I prefer the Agent Rank described in the first patent, where the reputation scores of all of the people who put together the content of a page played a role in the ranking of that page.

-If you’re interested in discussing Agent Rank today, I’m one of the moderators in the Google Plus Community Google Authorship & Author Rank.
-Stop on by, join if you’d like, and become part of the community.
+If you’re interested in discussing Agent Rank today, I’m one of the Google Plus Community Google Authorship & Author Rank moderators.
+Stop by, join if you’d like, and become part of the community.